sinclairtarget/tapestry/README.md

 # Tapestry
-A demonstration of how to build raw-mode terminal applications that take up the whole terminal window in different languages.
+An example of how to build raw-mode terminal applications (on posix) in different languages.

 ![image](https://github.com/user-attachments/assets/73049117-028f-4545-93c8-0e0f967b2daa)